-(7) Prior to commencement of the development enclosure details shall be submitted to and approved in writing by the Local Planning Authority.
-The approved facility shall be provided prior to the occupation of the development and retained at all times.

-- (8) The development hereby approved shall not be occupied before the car parking areas shown on the approved drawing 1772 DE 20-02 Revision C have been laid out and constructed in their entirety and made available for use.
-Thereafter, the said car parking areas shall be retained and maintained in their approved form and used solely for the parking of vehicles and for no other purpose that would impede vehicle parking. - (9) A minimum dimension of 6m shall be provided between the rear of the parking bays within the parking court and shall be maintained and free from obstruction within the site at all times. - (10) Prior to the commencement of the development the details of the number, location and design of cycle parking facilities shall be submitted to and approved in writing by the Local Planning Authority.
-The approved facility shall be secure, convenient and covered and provided prior to occupation of the development and retained at all times. - (11) No unbound material shall be used in the surface treatment of the vehicular access within 6 metres of the highway boundary. - (12) Prior to the commencement of works on site the applicant shall indicate in writing to the Local Planning Authority an area within the curtilage of the site for the parking of operatives' vehicles and the reception and storage of building materials clear of the highway.
-Once agreed, such details shall be implemented during the course of the development. - (13) Prior to occupation of the proposed development, the developer shall be responsible for the provision and implementation of a Residential Travel Information Pack for sustainable transport, approved by Essex County Council, to include 10 All Essex Scratch card tickets. - (14) The maximum luminance for the light fitting to the front of the building shall not at any time exceed the standards contained within the institution of lighting engineers technical report no.5, for zone (E3) locations, which in this case is "800" Candelas per square metre (800 cd/m2). - (15) The fire escape barrier shown on the plans hereby approved drawing no. 1772 DE 20-02 Rev. C shall be installed prior to the first use of the flats hereby permitted and shall be permanently retained as such. - (16) Notwithstanding the window details shown on the submitted plans and application form, large scale plans (1:20) showing details of the replacement window for the existing fire doors shall be submitted to and approved in writing by the Local Planning Authority prior to the commencement of the development.
-The new window shall be timber construction and paint finished to match the detail and glazing bars of existing windows in the building with single glazed and putty detail.
+- (6) Prior to commencement of the development, details of the number of refuse bins, location and enclosure details shall be submitted to and approved in writing by the Local Planning Authority.
+The approved facility shall be provided prior to the occupation of the development and retained at all times. - (7) The development hereby approved shall not be occupied before the car parking areas shown on the approved drawing 1772 DE 20-02; have been laid out and constructed in their entirety and made available for use.
+Thereafter, the said car parking areas shall be retained and maintained in their approved form and used solely for the parking of vehicles and for no other purpose that would impede vehicle parking. - (8) A minimum dimension of 6m shall be provided between the rear of the parking bays within the parking court and shall be maintained and free from obstruction within the site at all times. - (9) Prior to the commencement of the development the details of the number, location and design of cycle parking facilities shall be submitted to and approved in writing by the Local Planning Authority.
+The approved facility shall be secure, convenient and covered and provided prior to occupation of the development and retained at all times. - (10) No unbound material shall be used in the surface treatment of the vehicular access within 6 metres of the highway boundary. - (11) Prior to the commencement of works on site the applicant shall indicate in writing to the Local Planning Authority an area within the curtilage of the site for the parking of operatives' vehicles and the reception and storage of building materials clear of the highway.
+Once agreed, such details shall be implemented during the course of the development. - (12) Prior to occupation of the proposed development, the developer shall be responsible for the provision and implementation of a Residential Travel Information Pack for sustainable transport, approved by Essex County Council, to include 10 All Essex Scratch card tickets. - (13) The maximum luminance for the light fitting to the front of the building shall not at any time exceed the standards contained within the institution of lighting engineers Technical Report No.5, for zone (E3) locations, which in this case is "800" Candelas per square metre (800 cd/m2). - (14) The fire escape barrier shown on the plans hereby approved Drawing No. 1772 DE 20-02 Rev. A shall be installed prior to the first use of the flats hereby permitted and shall be permanently retained as such.